Anna Blinkova: 2025: Second WTA singles title

 Partnering Yuan Yue, she won the doubles title at the ATX Open, defeating McCartney Kessler and Zhang Shuai in the final.

 At the WTA 1000 Miami Open, Blinkova overcame Kamilla Rakhimova and 13th seed Diana Shnaider to reach the third round, where she lost to 23rd seed Marta Kostyuk.

-In June, at the Eastbourne Open, she defeated Marie Bouzková and Lulu Sun to make it through to the quarterfinals, where she lost to Maya Joint.
+In June, at the Eastbourne International, she defeated Marie Bouzková and Lulu Sun to make it through to the quarterfinals, where she lost to Maya Joint.

 Blinkova reached her third WTA Tour final at the Jiangxi Open thanks to straight sets wins over qualifier Chloé Paquet, sixth seed Anna Bondár third seed Alycia Parks and Dominika Šalková.
-In the championship match, she defeated wildcard entrant Lilli Tagger, also in straight sets, to claim her second WTA Tour singles title.
+In the championship match, she defeated wildcard entrant Lilli Tagger, also in straight sets, to claim her second career singles title.

+2026: Nationality change, WTA semifinal

+She reached her first WTA semifinal of the season at the 2026 SP Open, and first since winning 2025 2025 Jiangxi, with wins over Vendula Valdmannova and eight seed Alina Charaeva.

+Nationality representation change

+Blinkova began representing France in mid-September 2026, having resided in the country for many years, since the age of 16.
+Anna Blinkova became the second French player in the WTA top 100, behind Diane Parry on 14 September 2026.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), United Cup, Hopman Cup and Olympic Games are included in win–loss records.